CalmDownVal/slideshow/packages/presentation/readme.md

-# React Presentations
+# Preact Presentations

-A tiny (~ 10kB) library for scroll presentations with React.
+A small (~ 10kB) library for scroll presentations with Preact.

 ## Installation

-Built for React v17.
+Built for Preact v10.

 You can install this package using NPM or Yarn.
 It already contains its own typings and needs no additional dependencies to use with TypeScript.